Redy1908/GreenWay-Backend/README.md

 3. Move the file to ```osrm/data```
 4. Go to ```osrm/``` edit the ```Dockerfile``` at line ```5``` set ```OSRM_FILE``` value to ```your-location```
 5. Run the following command inside ```osrm/```: ```docker build . -t {dockerHubUsername}/{imageName}:{imageTag}```
+6. Edit the ```docker-compose.yml``` file in the root directory, on line 25, replace the `image` value with the name of your image (use the value used in the step above).

 ### 2. Spring Boot